-2014 Cultural District Annual Report Executive Summary
+2015 Cultural District Annual Report Executive Summary

 The Cultural District (CD) program was created by the Louisiana Legislature in 2007 and launched in 2008.
-It provides incentives in areas designated as cultural districts that contribute to increased business opportunities; new markets for cultural products; increased artist production; renovations of older buildings; increased cultural activity; and a greater sense of community identity.
+It provides incentives in designated cultural districts that contribute to increased business opportunities; new markets for cultural products; increased artist production; renovations of older buildings; increased cultural activity; and a greater sense of community identity.

-The Cultural District program is widely embraced by local governments as a program compatible with their community and economic development goals.
-75 cultural districts in 47 towns and 32 parishes have been certified.
-The Cultural District designation attracts people, businesses, and cultural activity to the districts.
+This program has been widely embraced by local governments as an initiative compatible with their community and economic development goals.
+Effective July 1, 2015 78 cultural districts have been certified in 49 towns and 32 parishes.
+The Cultural District designation helps to attract people, businesses, and cultural activity to the districts.
 In addition to the "branding" opportunities of the place-based program, state law provides two targeted tax incentives:

 - rehabilitation of older buildings may qualify for state historic tax credits - sale of qualifying works of original art are exempt from state and local sales tax In accordance with R.S.
 47:305.47, the Department of Culture, Recreation and Tourism reports biannually to the legislature on the impact of the CD Program.
 Local governments with certified districts in their jurisdictions submit an annual report about factors related to cultural and economic development.
-This executive summary features impacts from the CD Annual Reports for 2014.
+This executive summary features results from the CD Annual Reports for 2015.